Skip to main content

 • How to duplicate a project while changing the space and mode.

-The quality of a learning publication is rarely built alone.
-Combining the perspectives of an author, a subject matter expert, or a pedagogical reviewer enriches the content, identifies ambiguities, and smooths the learner's progression.
+A strong learning path is rarely built alone.
+Bringing in an instructional designer, a subject matter expert, or a peer reviewer enriches the content, catches ambiguities, and smooths the learner experience.

-📌 Example: designing a new compliance publication.
-You start in personal mode to lay out the structure.
+📌 Example: designing a new compliance course.
+You start in personal mode to outline the structure.
 You switch to restricted collaborative mode with 2 legal experts to validate the content.
-You then open it to full collaborative mode for the final review by the instructional design team.
+You then open it to all authors for a final review by the instructional design team.

-Didask offers 3 access modes, adjustable at any time based on the project phase.
+Didask offers 3 access modes, adjustable at any time depending on the project phase.

 Mode